 Let’s Begin with Italian Appetizers

 Every Italian meal begins with some type of Antipasto to whet your appetite.
 This can be as simple as a tray of cheese with salami and olives.
-Below are a few more ideas that would work as well.
+Below are a few ideas to begin your Italian dinner.

 Italians serve bread during the meal, usually some type of breadstick or rustic bread that you break off, or even flatbread.
 Americans would probably serve a green salad or soup with the bread.